rweigel/phys513/2023/hw.md

 Write $A_1\cos(\theta+\delta_1) + A_2\cos(\theta + \delta_2)$ in the form $A\cos(\theta+\delta)$ using

 1. only the identity $\cos(x+y)=\cos(x)\cos(y)-\sin(x)\sin(y)$ and
-2. the method outlined on page 785 of [this document](https://ws.engr.illinois.edu/sitemanager/getfile.asp?id=184).
+2. the method outlined on page 784 for the example _addition of two sine functions_ of [this document](https://ws.engr.illinois.edu/sitemanager/getfile.asp?id=184).

 ### Finding the Steady State Solution of an ODE with Phasors